 A special thank you to the staffs of Hands with Heart and Cloverleaf Terrace for the care they provided to Bernice.

-To send flowers to the family or plant a memorial tree in memory of Bernice Barbara Stuiber, please visit our Tribute Store
+To plant a beautiful memorial tree in memory of Bernice Barbara Stuiber, please visit our Tribute Store

 Antigo, WI 54409